 button when it appears.
 When you return to the network tab after the restart

 Automatic add of NAT rule on firewall / router: succeeded

 If there is a different message in any other color the automatic add didn't work and you'll have to add an appropriate NAT rule for port 8073 (or another port you've configured) to your router manually.

 Finding the Ethernet IP address of the KiwiSDR

-Figuring out the IP address assigned to your KiwiSDR is the first step in network configuration.
+Figuring out the IP address assigned to your KiwiSDR is the first step in manual network configuration.

 In most network setups a DHCP server on your router, modem or firewall will assign this IP address

 to the Ethernet port on the Beagle of your KiwiSDR.
 The problem is figuring out what this address is.